90 Day Parts Warranty Guarantee

 This means anything close to the oil pan.
 When we say anything…we mean anything.
 Sometimes an oil leak can be something as simple as just a lose nut or bolt.

-6. Take your car in to a mechanic.
+6. Take your car into a mechanic.

 6. Check Engine Light